 Mr Aubet, can you briefly introduce CRH to our readers?

 – CRH is the leading international group in the field of building materials, employing 89,000 people at almost 3,900 operating sites in 31 countries worldwide.
-With a market capitalisation of €24 billion (in August 2016), CRH is the largest company in the building materials industry in North America and the second largest worldwide.
-The Group has a leading position in Europe and an established strategic position on emerging markets in Asia and South America.
+With a market capitalisation of €24 billion (in August 2016), CRH is the largest company in the building materials industry in North America and the second-largest worldwide.
+The Group has a leading position in Europe and an established strategic position in emerging markets in Asia and South America.